sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 **Possible solutions**

 - Drop and re-create the invalid trigger - please contact Sourcegraph to supply the trigger definition.
+- More help interpreting this metric is available in the [dashboards reference](./dashboards.md#postgres-invalid-indexes).
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert:

 ```json